JackZhou01/Calculator-Java-1.0/README.md

 # Calculator-Java-1.0

-This is a user interactable calculator.
+This is a user interactable calculator made with Java.